SEP IRA Summary

 - The employer uses the services of leased employees.

-- The employer is a member of an affiliated service group described in Section 414(m), a member of a controlled group of corporations described in Section 414(b), or a member of group of businesses that are under common control described in Section 14(c) – and the SEP is not meant to cover all the eligible employees of all the businesses.
+- The employer is a member of an affiliated service group described in Section 414(m) of the IRC, a member of a controlled group of corporations described in Section 414(b) of the IRC, or a member of group of businesses that are under common control described in Section 414(c) of the IRC – and the SEP is not meant to cover all the eligible employees of all the businesses.

 Step 2: Communicate the Plan